 Bottom Line

 An earnout can be a fair way to close a price gap when you and a buyer disagree about your Minnesota company’s future.
 Because Minnesota does not regulate earnouts by statute, the contract carries the entire load: the metric definition, the buyer’s operating covenants, the change-of-control language, the security for payment, and the dispute-resolution forum.
 The implied covenant of good faith and fair dealing is a real protection, but it only reaches bad-faith interference, so it is a backstop and not a substitute for precise drafting.
-For the wider context of a sale, see the broader process of selling a Minnesota business and our business acquisitions practice.
+For the wider context of a sale, see the broader process of selling a Minnesota business and my business acquisitions practice.
 If you are weighing an earnout in the sale of your business, email [email protected] with a brief description to start an intake and conflict check before sending any confidential deal documents.